Lore Lorentz

 Lore Lorentz (12 September 1920 – 22 February 1994) was a German Kabarett artist and standup comedian.

-She was born in Mährisch-Ostrau, Czechoslovakia (today Ostrava in the Czech Republic) as Lore Schirmer.
+She was born in Mährisch-Ostrau, Czechoslovakia (today Ostrava in the Czech Republic), as Lore Schirmer.
 She studied history, German literature and philosophy in Berlin and Vienna.
-In Berlin she met Kay Lorentz, who became her husband in 1944.
-Together they founded the Kabarett Kom(m)ödchen in Düsseldorf in 1947.
+In Berlin, she met Kay Lorentz, who became her husband in 1944.
+Together, they founded the Kabarett Kom(m)ödchen in Düsseldorf in 1947.
 It was one of the first political cabarets in Allied-occupied Germany after the Second World War.
-Until 1983 Lore and Kay Lorentz were directors of the Kommödchen and part of the ensemble.
+Until 1983, Lore and Kay Lorentz were directors of the Kommödchen and part of the ensemble.

-Starting in 1976, she taught chanson, song and musical at Folkwang Hochschule.
+Starting in 1976, she taught chanson, song, and musicals at Folkwang Hochschule.

-From 1983, she started with solo programs.
+In 1983, she started with solo programs.
 One of her most famous programs consisted exclusively of texts written by Heinrich Heine; even though he had written them more than a century before Lorentz' program was performed, they all referred to current topics.